We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 This annual validation occurs when a new ARC is issued, or the validity of a current ARC is extended.

-• Continuing Airworthiness Management Organisations (CAMOs) that hold the appropriate Part M Subpart G or Part-CAMO approval.
+• Continuing Airworthiness Management Organisations (CAMOs) that hold the appropriate Part-CAMO approval with the privilege to carry out Airworthiness Reviews.

-• Combined Airworthiness Organisations that hold the appropriate Part-CAO approval.
+• Combined Airworthiness Organisations that hold the appropriate Part-CAO approval with the privilege to carry out Airworthiness Reviews.

 • Maintenance Organisations that hold the appropriate Part 145 approval to carry out airworthiness reviews and issue ARCs on aircraft under Part-ML.